-Paediatric inflammatory bowel disease is a debilitating lifelong incurable chronic condition that results from intestinal inflammation.
-Ireland has one of the highest incidence rates of childhood IBD in Western Europe, with over 100 new cases being diagnosed annually – a 2-3 fold increase since 2001.
-One in 5 patients are diagnosed in the first two decades of life, and of these, 1 in 4 are aged under 10 years (early-onset IBD; EO-IBD).
-Ireland is uniquely placed to study paediatric IBD, as all children attend a single national referral centre, at Children’s Health Ireland at Crumlin.
+Paediatric inflammatory bowel disease (IBD) is a lifelong debilitating condition caused by intestinal inflammation.
+Ireland has one of the highest incidence rates of childhood IBD in Western Europe, with over 100 new cases being diagnosed annually – a threefold increase since 2001.
+Studies have shown that 1 in 5 patients are diagnosed in the first two decades of life, and of these 1 in 4 are aged under 10 years (Early-Onset IBD; EO-IBD).
+IBD has two main subtypes: Crohn’s disease (CD) and Ulcerative colitis (UC).
+The most common subtype in Irish children is Crohn’s disease.
+Ireland is uniquely placed to study paediatric IBD, as all children attend a single national referral centre, at Children’s Health Ireland, Crumlin.

-Dóchas, the gaelic word for hope, is the name of Ireland’s first and only prospective study of paediatric IBD.
-It is led by Prof Séamus Hussey, who is passionate about IBD research and providing hope for patients with IBD through researching the causes, treatments and outcomes of children and teenagers with IBD.
+Dóchas, the Gaelic word for hope, is the name of Ireland’s first and only prospective study of paediatric IBD.
+It is led by Prof Séamus Hussey, who is very passionate about IBD research and providing hope for patients with IBD through researching the causes, treatments and outcomes of IBD in children and teenagers.

 DOCHAS is a novel translational research platform, supported continually by the NCRC, which is designed to enable: